-PERFORMA 3 OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 17.
-Identified and utilized personal professional strengths to uphold the dignity of teaching as a profession to help build a positive teaching and learning culture within the school Performance Coaching and Mentoring Form (PMCF) showing guidance given to teachers and remarks in terms of upholding the dignity of teaching Documented feedback from superiors, colleagues, or other stakeholders directly reflecting the ratee's good practices that uphold the dignity of teaching as a profession Annotated evidence of practice indirectly linking to the upholding of the dignity of teaching as a profession remarks from superior / colleagues about one's personal professional qualities (e.g., entries in Performance Monitoring and Coaching Form [PMCF] or in Mid-Year Review Form) recognition from the school / school community about one's qualities others (please specify) Personal professional strengths Quality Identified and utilized personal professional strengths to uphold the dignity of teaching as a profession to help build a positive teaching and learning culture within the school by inspiring unity in responding to potential threats and risks to the school community as evidenced by MOV No. 1 Identified and utilized personal professional strengths to uphold the dignity of teaching as a profession to help build a positive teaching and learning culture within the school by initiating activities to avoid potential threats and risks to the school community as evidenced by MOV No. 2 Identified and utilized personal professional strengths to uphold the dignity of teaching as a profession to help build a positive teaching and learning culture within the school in responding to an issue or a challenging situation as evidenced by MOV No. 3 Identified personal professional strengths that uphold the dignity of teaching as a profession as evidenced by MOV No. 4 No acceptable evidence was shown
+PERFORMA NCE INDICATOR 3 OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 17.
+Identified and utilized personal professional strengths to uphold the dignity of teaching as a profession to help build a positive teaching and learning culture within the school Performance Coaching and Mentoring Form (PMCF) showing guidance given to teachers and remarks in terms of upholding the dignity of teaching Documented feedback from superiors, colleagues, learners, parents / guardian, or other stakeholders directly reflecting the ratee's good practices that uphold the dignity of teaching as a profession Annotated evidence of practice indirectly linking to the upholding of the dignity of teaching as a profession screenshot of text message / chat / email / any form of communication with parents / guardian or learners (name or any identifier removed) remarks from superior / school head about one's personal professional qualities (e.g., entries in Performance Monitoring and Coaching Form [PMCF] or in Mid-Year Review Form) recognition from the school / school community about one's qualities others (please specify) Personal notes on one's personal professional strengths Quality Identified and utilized personal professional strengths to uphold the dignity of teaching as a profession to help build a positive teaching and learning culture within the school by inspiring unity in responding to potential threats and risks to the school community as evidenced by MOV No. 1 Identified and utilized personal professional strengths to uphold the dignity of teaching as a profession to help build a positive teaching and learning culture within the school by initiating activities to avoid potential threats and risks to the school community as evidenced by MOV No. 2 Identified and utilized personal professional strengths to uphold the dignity of teaching as a profession to help build a positive teaching and learning culture within the school in responding to an issue or a challenging situation as evidenced by MOV No. 3 Identified personal professional strengths that uphold the dignity of teaching as a profession as evidenced by MOV No. 4 No acceptable evidence was shown